NeotokyoRebuild/neo/README.md

 ### Dedicated server hosting

-These instructions have been written for and tested on Debian 12 and Arch for Linux, and Windows Server 2016 and Windows 11 for Windows, but should work with a fairly up to date Linux and Windows systems as well.
+These instructions have been written for and tested on Debian 12 and Arch for Linux, and Windows Server 2016 and Windows 11 for Windows, but should work with fairly up-to-date Linux and Windows systems as well.

 #### Downloading server files - SteamCMD

 > [!TIP]
-> Server operators should always use the SteamCMD setup, otherwise if doing quick tests or developing and have Steam installed, you can just install "Source SDK Base 2013 Dedicated Server" (appid 244310) from Steam and assuming you've already have NT;RE client setup can skip the SteamCMD steps.
+> Server operators should always use the SteamCMD setup, otherwise if doing quick tests or developing and have Steam installed, you can just install "Source SDK Base 2013 Dedicated Server" (appid 244310) from Steam and, assuming you already have the NT;RE client set up, can skip the SteamCMD steps.
 Any instructions referring to `<YOUR_LOCATION>/ntrebuild` will instead use: `<PATH_TO_STEAM>/common/Source SDK Base 2013 Dedicated Server`.

 > [!WARNING]
 > As of the TF2-SDK update, if trying to use the dedicated server downloaded from Steam but not through the detailed SteamCMD instructions, Linux will fail to find the files necessary to startup a working server.
 Just follow the SteamCMD server setup instructions for now.